-The Snowy Monaro Regional Council area is located in south-eastern New South Wales, about 100 kms south of Canberra and about 400 kms south-west of Sydney.
-The Region covers 15,162 square kms with ten major urban areas, surrounded by rolling plains country and mountain ranges.
+The Snowy Monaro Regional Council area is located in south-eastern New South Wales, about 100 kilometres south of Canberra and about 400 kilometres south-west of Sydney.
+The Region covers 15,162 square kilometres with ten major urban areas, surrounded by rolling plains country and mountain ranges.